Data Protection Notice

 Deactivation of all cookies

 If you wish to deactivate all cookies, please deactivate cookies in your browser settings.
 Please note that this may affect the functionality of the website.

-When visiting our websites, you will be asked in a cookie layer whether you consent to our using of any marketing cookies or tracking mechanisms, respectively.
+When visiting our websites, you will be asked in a cookie layer whether you consent to our using of any technically not required cookies or tracking mechanisms, respectively.

 In our privacy settings, you may withdraw the consent with effect for the future or grant your consent at a later point in time.